bazelbuild/bazel-website/contributing.md

 There are many ways to help the Bazel project and ecosystem.

-1. Be an active user.
-Bazel is not perfect.
+1. Provide feedback as you use Bazel.
 As you use it, you may find things that can be improved.
 Please report them:
   - Report bugs.
 In particular, it's important to report any crash or correctness bug.